plain-text-blogger-theme/plain-text-blogger-theme/README.md

 # plain-text-blogger-theme

-"Once posted, can't be deleted" blogging platform
+A "once posted, can't be deleted" blogging platform